paxdotdev/pax/README.md

 Pax is a language for cross-platform computer graphics and user interfaces.

 Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase for application logic.
-Pax compiles into stand-alone native apps for any supported platform.
+Pax compiles into stand-alone native apps for all supported platforms.

 Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same openness, approachability, and universality as Web technologies.